spinning-fantasies/masto-vlc-nowplaying/README.md

 # masto-vlc-nowplaying
-A #fedibot who shares the #nowplaying song/album/playlist on VLC
+A #fedibot who shares the #nowplaying song/album/playlist from VLC